 - Two four-credit courses in a second South Asian language

-- Eight four-credit courses in the student’s special fields, including related courses in other departments.
+- Eight four-credit courses in the student’s special field, including related courses in other departments.

 Core requirements for the AM